Technical-Enablement-PingIdentity/BXIndustry-Handlebars/trials/README.md

 ## Settings overrides

 Hopefully, any overrides necessary to generate the static HTML files for trials can be done through a `<vertical>.json` file in the `settings` folder.
-This JSON file is merged on top of the default vertical `settings.json` file from the bxi repo during Handlebars compilation, so CTA buttons can be cleared, image locations can be modified and any other necessesary changes can be made. **Note: arrays in these settings override files will completely override arrays in the bxi settings.json file, they won't be concatinated**
+This JSON file is merged on top of the default vertical `settings.json` file from the bxi repo during Handlebars compilation, so CTA buttons can be cleared, image locations can be modified and any other necessesary changes can be made. **Note: arrays in these settings override files will completely override arrays in the bxi settings.json file, they won't be concatinated.**

 ## DaVinci buttons